squid-cache/squid-cache.github.io/Squid-3.0.rst

 = Drive =

 Bug-squashing weekend 2nd and 3rd September in #squiddev on irc.freenode.net (use a IRC client like 'xchat' to connect).
+Currently we have the BugSprintLateSeptember2006 running.

-For results and coordination see BugSprintSeptember2006
+For results and coordination see
+ 1. BugSprintSeptember2006
+ 1. BugSprintLateSeptember2006